Rjdrenth/pi-project-template-priv/{{cookiecutter.project_repository_name}}/docs/project_tools.md

 ## Task

+[Task](https://taskfile.dev) is a cross-platform task runner and can be used to provide command-line shorthands for various project-related tasks that are performed often or as a shorthand for long commands.
+It is an alternative to [Make](https://www.gnu.org/software/make/), which was designed for Unix platforms.

-The [Taskfile.yml](/Taskfile.yml) file contains various commands to help you manage your project.
+The [Taskfile.yml](/Taskfile.yml) file contains the configuration for various commands to help you manage your project and can be extended with what is relevant for your project.

 Every task can be called by typing `task <task_name>` within your repository root.
 Typing `task` displays the available commands: